How does mediation work?

 What does Mediation cost?

-The Mediator’s fee can be quoted as either a flat fee or at an hourly rate.
-Mediations scheduled at an hourly rate will have a minimum charge of 2 hours for a scheduled half day and 5 hours for a scheduled full day.
+The Mediator’s fee is billed at an hourly rate.
+Mediations scheduled for a half day will have a minimum charge of 2 hours.
+Mediations scheduled for a full day will have a minimum charge of 5 hours.

 Unless other provisions have been made (or a Court has apportioned the mediation fees differently), all parties share the cost equally.